James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    = +0.55..+0.74 directly, and is the weakest structural commitment so most likely to survive the synthetic->real transfer.
 Complement to #1, not standalone.
 4. **HDC-side projection head** `g(z) = Az` (learned A in R^(128x128)) or an
-   HDC-aware surrogate loss — cheap, decoder-side, TTA untouched.
+    HDC-aware surrogate loss: cheap, decoder-side, TTA untouched.
 Capped by the information bound: it cannot recover a direction already erased in the continuous space, so it only helps up to what the extractor retains.
 5. **Two-stage / asymmetric two-stage** (stage 1: ceiling structure; stage 2: